History Requirements (BA/BS)

 Minor Course3

-Total Units: 120-123
+Total Units: 120-122

-Notes: The math and English courses you will take during your first year will depend on UW System placement exam scores.
+The math and English courses you will take during your first year will depend on UW System placement exam scores or ACT/SAT subscores.
 This four-year plan reflects the math and English courses most common for students in this major.
-All students are encouraged to complete placement testing prior to attending Warhawks SOAR (Student Orientation, Advising, and Registration).
-History 124, recommended in the first semester, satisfies the university U.S. Racial/Ethnic Diversity Requirement.
-For the Bachelor of Arts degree requirements, students must complete two semesters of a world language or demonstrate proficiency in a world language through the second level on the UW System placement test in Spanish, French, or German.
-Students who are native speakers of a language other than English are eligible to waive the language requirement.
+All students are encouraged to complete placement testing prior to attending Warhawks SOAR.

-Notes: The history major is designed to give students great flexibility over courses in the major.
+The history major is designed to give students great flexibility over courses in the major.
 To satisfy the distributional requirement, students must take one course in each of four geographic areas: European History (Area A); African, Asian, Latin American, Middle Eastern History (Area B); US History (Area C); Global/Comparative History (Area D).
 Students are then encouraged to follow their individual interests in planning remaining coursework in the major.

-Notes: Though listed in the fourth year on this plan, History 455 and 465 can be completed as early as the third year in the major and both courses are offered every semester.
+Though listed in the fourth year on this plan, History 455 and 465 can be completed as early as the third year in the major and both courses are offered every semester.

-Opportunities: LSINDP 399 - Career Information in Letters and Sciences is a one-credit course that focuses on: career and graduate school opportunities; identifying skills, strengths, and work values; creating effective job search materials; developing a networking strategy; and planning for a successful post-graduation transition.
+Career Information in Letters and Sciences (LSINDP 399) is a 1-credit course that focuses on transition to career and graduate school opportunities; identifying skills, strengths, and work values; creating effective job search materials; and, developing a networking strategy.